 The campus has approved approximately 10 Designated Emphases for the Ph.D.
-For a student to participate in one of these Des, the graduate group must have been approved as a part of the DE.
-The GGG currently participates in these DE 's: Social Theory and Comparative History, and Feminist Theory and Research.
-Other DE's may be added
+For a student to participate in one of these DE's, the graduate group must have been approved as a part of the DE.
+The GGG currently participates in two DE's: Social Theory and Comparative History, and Feminist Theory and Research.
+Other DE's may be added.